-At least four or five times a day, we get an email, phone inquiry, comment on our blog, or other form of communication that goes something like this:
+At least four or five times a day, we get an email, phone inquiry, blog comment, or other form of communication that goes something like this:

 I met a girl last night and I didn’t have the courage to ask her for her number.
 I got the impression she wanted me to ask her out, but unfortunately I missed my opportunity.
 I don’t know her name, but wanted to see if you could help me find her.
 We were at the 7:30 p.m. showing of Jurassic World in Park City, Utah.
 I don’t think it’s going to be such a difficult case.

-And 99.7 percent of the time, we’re hearing this from a man trying to find a woman.
+And more times than not (many more times), we’re hearing this from a man trying to find a woman.

 About 86.4 percent of the time, they were in a bar, nightclub, or movie theater; the rest of the time they were on vacation in a faraway place.

 Most of the time, they don’t even have a name, only a description of the person; and if they do have a name, it’s only a first name.

 They usually have a few more details, like “she was from the Midwest somewhere.”

 They never think it will be that hard to find her, either.